aapokiiso/jshint-log-reporter/README.md

 This JSHint reporter is intended for logging errors into logfiles instead of command line output.
-It's especially useful when linting big projects for the first time, as you might tens or even hundreds of warnings and notices.
+It's especially useful when linting big projects for the first time, as you might get tens or even hundreds of warnings and notices.

 Here's an example output:

 ```
+JSHint found a total of 3 errors in 2 files.

 public\js\configure.js

 	[W098] line 40, column 12: